Mark-S-Bartlett/extended-JPM/README.md

 This repository contains code and data supporting the paper:

-**Mark S. Bartlett, Nathan Geldner, Zach Cobell, Luis Partida, Ovel Diaz, David R. Johnson, Hanbeen Kim, Brett McMann, Gabriele Villarini, Shubra Misra, Hugh J. Roberts, Muthukumar Narayanaswamy** *Extending the Joint Probability Method to Compound Flooding: Statistical Delineation of Transition Zones and Design Event Selection.* arXiv preprint arXiv:2511.03871v2.
+**Mark S. Bartlett, Nathan Geldner, Hugh J. Roberts, Zach Cobell, Brett McMann, Luis Partida, Ovel Diaz, David R. Johnson, Hanbeen Kim, Gabriele Villarini, Shubhra Misra, Muthukumar Narayanaswamy.** *Extending the Joint Probability Method to Compound Flooding: Statistical Delineation of Transition Zones and Design Event Selection.* arXiv preprint arXiv:2511.03871v2 (under review, *Water Resources Research*).

 ## Overview

-Compound flooding from the combined effects of extreme storm surge, rainfall, and river flows poses significant risks to infrastructure and communities—as demonstrated by hurricanes Isaac and Harvey.
-This repository contains the code for the data analysis and figures documenting the pilot study demonstrating a formal extension of the Joint Probability Method (JPM).
-This extemsion includes linking the foundation of coastal surge risk analysis to incorporate hydrologic drivers for quantifying compound flood risk, statistically delineating compound flood transition zones (CFTZs), and determining design events.
+Compound flooding from the combined effects of extreme storm surge, rainfall, and river flows poses significant hazards to infrastructure and communities—as demonstrated by the August 2016 Louisiana flood and Hurricane Isaac (2012).
+This repository contains the code for the data analysis and figures documenting the pilot study that demonstrates a probabilistic extension of the Joint Probability Method (JPM).
+The extension links the probabilistic foundation of coastal surge hazard analysis to hydrologic drivers, enabling quantification of the compound flood-depth distribution, statistical delineation of compound flood transition zones (CFTZs), probabilistic flood-depth attribution, and response-based design event selection.

 ### Key Innovations

-1. **Unified Probabilistic Framework**: Integrates the likelihood of the compound flood response from coastal drivers and hydrologic drivers (not just driver co-occurrence) for both tropical and non-tropical storms within a single probabilistic structure
+1. **Unified Probabilistic Framework**: Derives the probability distribution of the compound flood response from both coastal and hydrologic drivers (not just driver co-occurrence), for tropical and non-tropical storms, within a single probabilistic structure.

-2. **Statistical Transition Zone Delineation**: Provides statistical definition of compound flood transition zones based on exceedance probabilities across multiple return periods, rather than event-specific analysis
+2. **Statistical Transition Zone Delineation**: Defines compound flood transition zones from the flood-depth exceedance-probability distribution across annual exceedance probabilities (AEPs), rather than from a single event.

+3. **Probabilistic Flood-Depth Attribution**: Decomposes each AEP flood depth into its hydrologic and coastal-surge contributions, quantifying where and how strongly each mechanism drives the compound response.

-3. **Design Storm Selection**: Enables systematic identification of design storms that produce specified return period flood depths, moving beyond design based solely on driver likelihoods
+4. **Response-Based Design Storm Selection**: Identifies design storms by conditioning directly on the flood response, yielding storms that produce a target AEP flood depth—moving beyond selection based on driver likelihoods alone.

-4. **Hydrologic-Coastal Coupling**: Incorporates rainfall fields, antecedent soil moisture, and baseflow as stochastic marked Poisson processes alongside coastal storm surge dynamics
+5. **Hydrologic-Coastal Coupling**: Represents storm arrivals as a marked Poisson process and carries stochastic rainfall fields, antecedent soil moisture, storage capacity, and baseflow alongside coastal storm-surge dynamics.

 ### Theoretical Foundation

-The extended JPM builds on foundational concepts from stochastic ecohydrology, where storm processes are modeled as marked Poisson processes to derive analytical probabilistic descriptions of watershed states and fluxes.
-The methodology extends traditional JPM storm variables **x**<sub>JPM</sub> = {*x*<sub>l</sub>, *c*<sub>p</sub>, θ, *R*<sub>max</sub>, *v*<sub>f</sub>} to include:
+The extended JPM builds on stochastic ecohydrology, where storm arrivals are modeled as a marked Poisson process to derive analytical probabilistic descriptions of watershed states and fluxes.
+The methodology extends the traditional JPM storm variables **x**<sub>JPM</sub> = {*x*<sub>l</sub>, *c*<sub>p</sub>, θ, *R*<sub>max</sub>, *v*<sub>f</sub>} to include:

-- **Rainfall fields** *R*(*x*, *y*, *t*): Spatially and temporally varying precipitation during storm events
+- **Rainfall fields** **r**(*t*): Spatially and temporally varying precipitation during storm events
-- **Antecedent soil moisture** *s*<sub>0</sub>: Pre-storm watershed wetness conditions
+- **Antecedent soil moisture** *s*: Pre-storm watershed wetness
+- **Storage capacity** *w*: Available soil-water storage governing runoff generation
-- **Baseflow** *Q*<sub>b</sub>: Initial river discharge influencing fluvial flood potential
+- **Baseflow** *q*<sub>b</sub>: Antecedent river discharge influencing fluvial flood potential

-This extension enables probabilistic characterization of flood response across the full spectrum of compound flooding mechanisms: coastal surge, pluvial (rainfall-driven), and fluvial (river-driven) flooding.
+This extension enables probabilistic characterization of the flood response across the full spectrum of compound flooding mechanisms: coastal surge, pluvial (rainfall-driven), and fluvial (river-driven) flooding.

 ## Repository Structure